-RPT-Fitch rates China Resources Land's USD notes final 'BBB+'
+RPT-Fitch Rates China Resources Land's USD Notes Final 'BBB+'

 2012 and 1.0x in 2011.

-EBITDA for the segment, stood at 3.7x (annualised) in 1H13 and EBIT net interest
+debt/recurring EBITDA, stood at 1.0x at end-2013 and EBIT net interest cover

+(NIC) was 3.8x after adjusting for a development business churn rate of 1.8x.

-cover (NIC) was 6.5x.
-These ratios are comparable to similarly or higher rated
+These ratios are comparable to similarly or higher rated Hong Kong property

-funded and the resulting higher leverage is a rating concern.
-Fitch expects CR
+and the resulting higher leverage is a rating concern.
+Fitch expects CR Land to

-Land to open an average of seven new investment property projects or an
+open an average of seven new investment property projects or an equivalent GFA

-compares with its existing GFA of 2.3m sqm as of end-1H13.
-The agency projects
+existing GFA of 2.3m sqm as of end 2013.
+The agency projects that a constant

 RATING SENSITIVITIES